tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 "Oh those were the days... people were more trusting back then.
 In general at least" it sounded like she was recounting personal experience and not giving her opinion on a bygone age.

-"Some of my best work" she gripped the blade, now in her hand, she had walked around the island in the kitchen and had was slowly walking into the living room.
+"Some of my best work" she gripped the blade, now in her hand, she had walked around the island in the kitchen and was slowly walking toward the living room.

 "Your work..."
 I said in a daze almost